SteinLundbeckTech/Creator/README.md

 ## Include in your website

-Only two line are needed to use all Crator features on your site.
+Only two line are needed to use all Creator features on your site.

 Include these tags: